wilsond-gds/notes-on-git/git.md

 * Create a branch and switch to it `git checkout -b branch-name`
 * Or longer form, `git branch branch-name`, `git checkout branch-name`

 Your mental model may be that once you’ve created a branch, changes to the files you make ‘on that branch’ will not be reflected elsewhere.
-This is sensible but not quite right. **Git does not begin to show the differences between versions of files in different branches** until the changes to a file or files are added and committed to the working branch.
+This is sensible but not quite right.

+**Git does not begin to show the differences between versions of files in different branches** until the changes to a file or files are added and committed to the working branch.

 Webstorm does not seem to automatically refresh files, but will turn the filename yellow if there is a different version of the file on another branch.

+You can work on a branch and make changes to as many files as you like, but before returning to `main` from the branch, `git add .` and `git commit -S -m "message"` your changes, so you can see the differences between `main` and your branch.

+One way to merge your changes is to do `git rebase [name of your working branch]` and the changes in your branch will be merged into the target branch (usually `main`).

 ## Staging commits